rohit-joshi-01/Personal_AI_Chatbot/README.md

 ---

 ## 📁 Project Structure

 - ├── app.py                # Main Streamlit application
 - ├── .env                  # Environment variables (API key)
 - ├── requirements.txt      # Python dependencies
 - └── README.md             # Project documentation

+---

+## 🧠 How It Works

+- User inputs a message via the Streamlit chat UI
+- Messages are stored in st.session_state to preserve chat history
+- The full conversation is sent to the OpenAI API
+- The AI generates a response based on context
+- The response is displayed and saved for future turns

+---

+## 📌 Future Improvements

+- 🔄 Streaming responses
+- 🧑‍🎨 Custom avatars or themes
+- 🧾 Chat export / download
+- 🗑️ Clear chat button
+- 🧠 System prompt customization

+--- Author : "Rohit Joshi"